mayer79/permshap/README.md

 If the training data is small, use the full training data.
 In cases with a natural "off" value (like MNIST digits), this can also be a single row with all values set to the off value.
 3. **Crunch:** Use `permshap(object, X, bg_X, ...)` to calculate SHAP values.
 Runtime is proportional to `nrow(X)`, while memory consumption scales linearly in `nrow(bg_X)`.
 4. **Analyze:** Use {shapviz} to visualize the result.

-**Remarks**

-- Multivariate predictions are handled at no additional computational cost.
-- Case weights are supported via the argument `bg_w`.

 ## Installation